yuame-21/Image-proc/README.md

 # A6 Image Processor with GUI
 ## Ella Taira and Amelia Yu

+## How to use the program
+- From `ImageProcessor`'s `main()` method, you can interact with this program through either a GUI or a TextUI
+  - From terminal,
+    - run the GUI by typing "java -jar Group.jar"
+    - run the TextUI on a script by typing "java -jar Group.jar -file [fileName.txt]"
+    - run the TextUI with command line inputs by typing "java -jar Group.jar -text" and then continuing to type commands as described below

+### TextUI Instructions

+#### command line inputs

+##### load
+Before making any edits, you must first load an image of type .jpg, .ppm, .png, or .bmp Enter the following in the console: load [file] [fileName] \n

+e.g.
+load ././res/pink.txt pink

+You can load a new image at any point in the program to change the image you wish to edit.

+##### edits
+Then, you can edit the loaded image with any of the following commands:
+Multiple commands can be used on an image in a row.

+brighten [oldFileName] [newFileName] [int increment] \n

+e.g.
+brighten pink pinkBrighter 20

+darken [oldFileName] [newFileName] [int increment] \n

+e.g.
+darken pink pinkDarker 20

+red-component [oldFileName] [newFileName] \n

+e.g.
+red-component pink pinkRedC

+green-component [oldFileName] [newFileName] \n

+e.g.
+green-component pink pinkGreenC

+blue-component [oldFileName] [newFileName] \n

+e.g.
+blue-component pink pinkBlueC

+horizontal-flip [oldFileName] [newFileName] \n

+e.g.
+horizontal-flip pink pinkHoriz

+vertical-flip [oldFileName] [newFileName] \n

+e.g.
+vertical-flip pink pinkVert

+value-component [oldFileName] [newFileName] \n

+e.g.
+value-component pink pinkValue

+luma-component [oldFileName] [newFileName] \n

+e.g.
+luma-component pink pinkLuma

+intensity-component [oldFileName] [newFileName] \n

+e.g.
+intensity-component pink pinkIntensity

+sepia [oldFileName] [newFileName] \n

+e.g.
+sepia pink pinkSepia

+greyscale [oldFileName] [newFileName] \n

+e.g.
+greyscale pink pinkGreyscale

+blur [oldFileName] [newFileName] \n

+e.g.
+blur pink pinkBlur

+sharpen [oldFileName] [newFileName] \n

+e.g.
+sharpen pink pinkSharpen

+##### save
+You can save an image as a .ppm, .png, .bmp, .jpg based on the file you enter to save it as.
+Enter the following into the console: save [file] [fileName] \n

+e.g.
+to save as a .bmp
+save ././res/pink.bmp pink

+to save as a .ppm
+save ././res/pink.ppm pink

+to save as a .jpg
+save ././res/pink.jpg pink

+to save as a .png
+save ././res/pink.png pink

+##### quit
+You can quit the program at any time.
+To quit, enter the following either 'q' or 'Q' in the console

+## Completed Parts of the Program (contd. from A5)

+- `ImageProcessor` class
+  - contains `main()`

+### Model:

+- `ImageModel` interface and implementing class, `ImageModelImpl`
+- `ImageModelState` interface and implementing class, `ImageModelStateImpl`
+- `Edit` interface, implementing abstract class, `AEdit`, and all extending concrete classes
+  - concrete classes:
+    - `BrightenDarken`, `ColorComponent`, `FilterSharpenBlur`, `FlipHorizontal`, `FlipVertical`, `ILV`, `Transform`
+- `Pixel` class
+- `ImageProcessorHistogram` class

+### View:

+- `ImageProcessorView` interface and implementing class,` ImageProcessorTextView`
+- `ImageProcessorGUIView` interface and implementing class, `ImageProcessorGUIViewImpl`
+- `ImageProcessorHistogramView` class

+### Controller:

+- `ImageProcessorController` interface and implementing class, `ImageProcessorControllerImpl`
+- `Command` interface, implementing abstract class, `ACommand`, and all concrete command classes
+  - concrete classes:
+    - extending `ACommand`:
+      - `ColorComponent`, `DarkenBrighten`, `Filter`, `Flip`, `IntensityLumaValue`, `Transformation`
+    - JUST implementing `Command` --- not extending `ACommand`
+      - `File`, `Load`, `Save`
+- `Features` interface and implementing class, `ImageProcessorGUIControllerImpl`

+### Testing:
+- Testing classes:
+  - `ImageModelImplTest`, `ImageModelStateImplTest`, `EditTest`, `ImageProcessorControllerImplTest`, `ImageProcessorTextViewTest`, `ImageProcessorGUIControllerImplTest`, `ImageProcessorHistogramTest`
+- Mocks used:
+  - `AppendableMock`, `ImageModelMock`, `ImageProcessorViewMock`, `ReadableMock`, `GUIControllerMock`

+### res:
+- jar file, `Group.jar`
+- sample script that showcases all commands/functionality, `script.txt`
+- all image files used in testing

+### other:
+- README.md
+- USEME.md

+** all images used are either taken by us, or handmade, tiny, pixel images

 ## Design Changes:

 - Removed the File class from the controller commands when writing this assignment's command line arguments.
 Our past interpretation was to have the "-file" command work the same as all other Edit commands, but we have since reevaluated based on the assignment brief.